Spoiler Alert: Conquerwild named the OOFOS Sport Recovery Slide Sandals as the best camp shoes overall!!

-- They come in navy green/espresso, espresso/walnut, black/graphite, smoke/charcoal and khaki/walnut.
+- Come in navy green/espresso, espresso/walnut, black/graphite, smoke/charcoal and khaki/walnut.

-- The shoe’s material melts ever-so-slightly with body heat, causing them to mold to your feet.
+- Shoe material melts ever-so-slightly with body heat, causing them to mold to your feet.

-- Their ventilation system is as good as it gets, meaning they’re perfect for sweaty feet.
+- GREAT ventilation system makes them perfect for sweaty feet.

 - Everyone knows that these come with a bit of a stigma…

 - ….The stigma is for good reason because these things are ugly.

 - If you want a super snug fitting shoe, this is not the pair for you.

 PENGCHENG Water Sports Shoes – Best Value Camp Shoes

 When it comes to high-performance camp shoes, the PENGCHENG Water Sports Shoes are quite possibly the best option out there.
 For the price, this pair is an amazing value.

 These are a bit different from the other choices on the list, as they’re the most like a fully-functioning shoe.
 At first glance, they look like an average pair of running sneakers.
 The only difference is that they’re waterproof, super cheap and practically weightless.